zulip/zulip/help/include/channels-and-topics.md

 Topics are one of the most wonderful aspects of using Zulip:

-* Lots of conversations can happen in the same stream at the same time, each in its own topic.
+* Lots of conversations can happen in the same channel at the same time, each in its own topic.
 You never have to worry about interrupting — each conversation has its own space.
 * Conversations can last many hours or days, letting everyone respond in their